How to Cook for a Keto Diet on a Budget: Tips for Success

 Is it possible to follow a keto diet on a vegetarian or vegan diet?

-Yes, it is possible but requires careful planning to ensure you get enough proteins and fats while avoiding high-carb foods.
+Yes, it is possible, but it requires careful planning to ensure you get enough proteins and fats while avoiding high-carb foods.

 How long should I stay on a keto diet?